Your Secret Weapon: A Tool to Master the Language of Real Estate Investing

 Show Notes

 I'm Martin Maxwell, and this is Part 3 of our series on the language of real estate investing.
-Here's the thing — you can't negotiate a deal if you don't speak the language.
+You can't negotiate a deal if you don't speak the language.
 Cap rate, NOI, DSCR — these aren't buzzwords.
 They're the vocabulary that separates serious investors from people who get talked into bad deals.
-So what do you do when you're drowning in jargon?
-You grab two free tools and spend 15 minutes a day.
-That's it.
+Two free tools and 15 minutes a day can close that gap.

 The REIPrime Glossary: 120+ Terms, Zero Fluff